 Postseason Performance Adjustment

-There’s a lot of debate about whether it’s appropriate to consider postseason performance when rating players over their careers.
+There’s a lot of debate about the consideration of postseason performance when rating players.
 It’s a dicey subject.
 On the one hand, postseason play is a result of opportunity, and some great players, like Ernie Banks, Rod Carew, and Ken Griffey Jr., had little opportunity to show what they could do in October baseball.
 Others, like Reggie Jackson, Catfish Hunter, and Derek Jeter, were in the playoffs a hell of a lot.

-We also felt we had to reward players who served as player/managers and had success.
+We felt we had to reward players who served as player/managers and had success.
 That’s a unique role to fill and an important one.
-Tris Speaker, Frank Robinson, Rogers Hornsby, Mickey Cochrane, and Lou Boudreau got a slight bump for being great at it, among a few others.
-It wasn’t a major ranking factor, though.
+Tris Speaker, Frank Robinson, Rogers Hornsby, Mickey Cochrane, Bucky Harris, and Lou Boudreau got a slight Intangible Score bump for being great at it, among a few others.

 How we chose the primary position for players who played multiple positions